-If the Parent decides to sell all or part of its Shares on the market or the perception is that such a sale is about to happen, this could have a significant negative impact on the Issuer's Share price.
+If the Parent decides to sell all or part of its Shares on the market or the perception is that such a sale is about to happen, this could have a significant negative impact on the Issuer's Share price and consequently the value of the Bonds.

-1.4.5 Dilution risk from capital increase
+1.4.6 Dilution risk from capital increase

 It is possible that in future a majority of the Company's then Shareholders may resolve to further increase its issued share capital.
-Accordingly, if such a capital increase does occur and a

-Shareholder does not exercise a pre-emption right arising at law or awarded to it by the Company, it is possible that the resultant proportion of its voting rights in the Company and share of any dividend, distribution or sale proceeds will be correspondingly reduced or "diluted".

-While the funds raised through the Intermediaries Offer and the Bond Offer are expected to adequately meet the Company's capital requirements for the short to medium term, absolutely no assurance can be given that the Board will not resolve at any time that market conditions are such that the Issuer should immediately avail itself of an opportunistic capital raising exercise.
+Accordingly, if such a capital increase does occur and a Shareholder does not exercise a pre-emption right arising at law or awarded to it by the Company, it is possible that the resultant proportion of its voting rights in the Company and share of any dividend, distribution or sale proceeds represented by the Ordinary Shares into which the Bonds may be converted will be correspondingly reduced or "diluted".
+While the funds raised through the Bond Offer and the Intermediaries Offer are expected to adequately meet the Company's capital requirements for the short to medium term, absolutely no assurance can be given that the Board will not resolve at any time that market conditions are such that the Issuer should immediately avail itself of an opportunistic capital raising exercise.
+There are no terms and conditions applicable to the Bonds in such circumstances adjusting conversion rights in favour of the Bonds.

-1.4.6 Dilution risk from dilutive instruments
+1.4.7 Dilution risk from dilutive instruments